Top 50 Most Popular Irish Movies

 Average

-The film received widespread critical acclaim for its performances, particularly that of Anne-Marie Duff as Margaret, and its powerful and unflinching depiction of the brutal realities of the Magdalene laundries.
+The film drew widespread acclaim for its compelling performances, particularly Anne-Marie Duff's portrayal of Margaret, and its raw, honest depiction of life inside the Magdalene laundries.

 9